 How to get help?

-Step 1: Fill out AADM discrimination complaint form below
+Step 1: Fill out AADM discrimination complaint form.

-Step 3: If assistance is needed a civil rights advocate will contact you within 2-3 business days by phone or email to conduct a one-on-one interview.
+Step 3: AADM Civil Rights advocate will contact you within 2-3 business days by email

 What we offer: